adi-gor/Final-Year-Project/README.md

 F. Data Collection Dashboard

-The data collection dashboard shows a webpage that displays the frequently updating values from the ThingSpeak channel.
-Users have not been granted direct access to ThingSpeak channel due to privacy and security concerns related to API keys.
+The data collection dashboard shows a webpage that displays the frequently updating values from the ThingSpeak channel.
+Users have not been granted direct access to ThingSpeak channel due to privacy and security concerns related to API keys.

 G. Export as CSV